gbgabiola/tinderpet/README.md

 # tinderPet

-tinderPet is more than just a match making app. tinderPet is a fictional web app that can make every single moment count for your dog.
+tinderPet is a fictional web app that finds a suited partner for your dog.
+You and your will not be lonely again because tinderPet can make every single moment count for your dog by finding him/her the love of their life.

 ## Built with:

 - HTML5
 - CSS3
 - Bootstrap 4
+- JavaScript/jQuery

 ![tinderPet Screenshot](img/screenshot.png "tinderPet Screenshot")